-The Avon Trail is a 113 km hiking trail from St. Marys to Conestogo.
-The Avon Trail began in 1975, largely due to the vision and efforts of the late Dr. Crosby Kirkpatrick and a number of dedicated volunteers who, by 1976 had completed a trail joining St. Marys to Conestogo, linking the Thames Valley and Grand Valley Trails.
+The idea of the Avon Trail was birthed in 1975, largely due to the vision and efforts of the late Dr. Crosby Kirkpatrick and a number of dedicated volunteers.
+By 1976 the trail was complete, joining St. Marys to Conestogo, and thereby creating the link that joins the Thames Valley and Grand Valley Trails.
 Thanks to the generosity of more than 80 landowners, the trail runs through scenic farmland and meanders along small rivers and streams.
 Since it is a continuous long distance trail, it also follows a few country back roads, and occasionally a busier route through the small towns in its path.
 The trail is marked at regular intervals by white rectangular blazes.
 Most access points are marked with the small, 3 inch square diamond sign (pictured).
 Motorized vehicles, camping, and fires, are not permitted on the trail.

 Learn more on our FAQs page.